 Q is for quick and convenient snacks.
 You can make any number of party themed kids snacks if you’re so inclined.
 And seriously, more power to you if you’ve got that magic in you.

 But if the kids are little, your time is short, and you’d rather walk across a field of Legos than make grape tomato lady bugs, I feel you.
 Apple sauce pouches and Goldfish packs.
 Done.

 R is for reality check.
 How many times have you gone to a kid’s birthday party at someone’s house and said to your spouse on the way home “Wow… did you see their baseboards?
 How about the top of the fridge?
 Just stunning!”
 No one cares if your baseboards are dusty.
 Or that the top of your fridge even exists.
 They will be too busy making sure their children are still somewhere in your house and haven’t broken everything.

 S is for sponges.
-My all time favorite birthday party game growing up was “throwing sponges at Daddy.”
-My parents would hang a shower curtain up on our clothes line and cut a head size hole in the middle.
-Then they would get a bunch of sponges and a bucket of water and line it up an age appropriate distance from the curtain.
-Pops stuck his head threw the hole, and we got turns throwing sponges at Daddy.
-This activity entertained us as kids for a solid half hour and cost about $10.
+My all-time favorite birthday party game growing up was “throwing sponges at Daddy.”
+My parents would hang a shower curtain up on our clothesline and cut a head-size hole in the middle.
+Then they would get a bunch of sponges and a bucket of water and line it up an age-appropriate distance from the curtain.
+Pops stuck his head through the hole, and we got turns throwing sponges at Daddy.
+This activity entertained us as kids for a solid half-hour and cost about $10.
 My parents are geniuses.